Develop effective methodology for clearing roamers

 Select operators who improve your odds when clearing roamers, such as:

 THE roamer hunter.
-Jackal allows pin-pointing roamer’s location for most of the round (as long as tracks are available).
+Jackal allows pin-pointing roamer’s location for a major portion of the round (as long as tracks are available).
 Thus his role is location-oriented.

 If your team tends to have problems with hunting roamers, then I recommend to try dedicating a person to this role and see whether the improvement will be noticeable.